mooltipass/minible/betatester_guidelines.md

 You will inevitably find bugs on the device you received... it's part of the hardware/firmware development process after all!
 To make sure the development team is able to efficiently fix them, please follow these guidelines:
 - devise a 'recipe' that others may follow to replicate your issue
-- if the bug is software (moolticute) related, report it <a href="https://github.com/mooltipass/moolticute/issues/new">here</a>
+- if the bug is software (Moolticute) related, report it <a href="https://github.com/mooltipass/moolticute/issues/new">here</a>
 - if the bug is hardware related, report it <a href="https://github.com/mooltipass/minible/issues/new">there</a>
 - if you want to report a broader issue (non-intuitive user interface, odd general device behavior), please use our <a href="https://groups.google.com/forum/#!forum/mooltipass-ble-beta-testers">google group</a>

-Please make sure you have the full developper log feature enabled in moolticute.
-To enable it, simply head to the settings tab, scroll down to tick the "Enable Debug Log" checkbox and then restart moolticute by closing it (right click on the moolticute icon in the task bar, "quit") and launching it again.
+Please make sure you have the full developper log feature enabled in Moolticute.
+To enable it, simply head to the settings tab, scroll down to tick the "Enable Debug Log" checkbox and then restart Moolticute by closing it (right click on the Moolticute icon in the task bar, "quit") and launching it again.

 ### [](#header-3)Updating Moolticute
-Your computer should notify you whenever we release a moolticute update.
-If that's not the case, you may simply click the "check for Updates" button in moolticute's "About" tab:
+Your computer should notify you whenever we release a Moolticute update.
+If that's not the case, you may simply click the "check for Updates" button in Moolticute's "About" tab:
 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/moolticute_update_guide/check_for_update.PNG?raw=true)
 If everything goes well, you'll see a prompt for update at the bottom of the window:
 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/moolticute_update_guide/update_message.PNG?raw=true)